-It’s finally fall and there is no shortage of activities for the family to enjoy.
-Check out this Atlanta guide to fall fairs, festivals, and events.
+The fall season in Atlanta has no shortage of activities for the family to enjoy.
+Check out this Atlanta guide to fall and Halloween festivals, fairs, and events.

-Atlanta Fall and Halloween Festivals, Fairs, and Events
+Atlanta Family Fall and Halloween Festivals, Fairs, and Events

 Location: Stone Mountain Park

 Description: Play by day as you enjoy family-friendly park attractions and special fall entertainment featuring some of your favorite classic storybook characters!
 Then, after the sun goes down, you’ll glow by night in a whole new light with the NEW Nighttime Parade and plenty of other NEW not-so-spooky glowing experiences!